PROPHETIC WORD: 2026 Will Be A Year of Honey; “The Most Beautiful of All Lands” (Ezekiel 20:6)

 Some of you learned to associate joy with danger.
 You were conditioned to believe that happiness would be followed by loss, correction, or disappointment.
 God is healing that pattern.

-Scripture tells us Jonathan’s eyes brightened when he ate honey.
+Scripture also tells us that Jonathan’s eyes brightened when he ate honey (1 Samuel 14:27).
 Vision returns when joy is restored.
-God is not just healing your heart.
-He is restoring how you see.
+God is not only healing your heart.
+He is restoring how you see, how you experience safety, and how you receive sweetness even while moving forward.

 3. HONEY THROUGH UNEXPECTED PROVISION